CFNY-FM: Corus Entertainment

 After 13 years as CFNY's morning show hosts, Howard Glassman and Fred Patterson departed CFNY for CFMJ in April 2001.
 Taking their place were newcomers Dean Blundell and Todd Shapiro, as well as station regular and Humble & Fred contributor Jason Barr.
 The new morning show was launched as The Morning Show with Dean Blundell, and later renamed The Dean Blundell Show.
 This remained the station's morning show until its cancellation in January 2014 broadcasting from 5:30 a.m. until 10 a.m., and was a significant driving force behind many of the station's contests and events.
 Shapiro was fired from the station on July 24, 2013.

 Josie Dye joined the station in 2003 as its new mid-day host, on air from 10 a.m. to 2 p.m.
 2002 also saw Derek Welsman join the station as a commercial producer.
 Welsman was a member of the Dean Blundell morning show until the show was canceled.

 In June 2003, assistant program director, music director, and host Kneale Mann left the station to launch CJDV-FM, a new Corus station in Kitchener-Waterloo as program director.
 He left Corus two years later to launch CILV-FM for Newcap (now Stingray) as program director in Ottawa.
 Mann left the station in December 2006 and created his own consulting firm which he managed for 14 years.
-He then became a managing partner at Kenner Media, and is now an integrated marketing manager for Central Ontario Broadcasting.
+He is now an integrated marketing manager for Central Ontario Broadcasting.